Llanidloes and Newtown Railway: Llanidloes and Newtown Railway proposed

 There was considerable disappointment in Llanidloes, that the town was now to be passed by, and much interest was shown in building their own line to Newtown, where a connection would be made with the Montgomeryshire line when it was built.
 A meeting was held at Llanidloes on 30 October 1852 under the chairmanship of George Hammond Whalley MP.
 A prospectus was approved: capital of £60,000 would be needed to build the line, and annual receipts were estimated at £8,250, offering a dividend of 7 per cent.
 The route was surveyed by Rice Hopkins.
-The bill went forward to the 1853 Parliamentary session.
-Serious errors in Hopkins’ levels were exposed, but the scheme was quickly rectified and the Act of Parliament was passed on 4 August 1853.
+The bill went forward to the 1853 parliamentary session.
+Serious errors in Hopkins’ levels were exposed, but the scheme was quickly rectified and the Llanidloes and Newtown Railways Act 1853 (16 & 17 Vict. c. cxliii) was passed on 4 August 1853.

 Authorisation and construction

-The Llanidloes and Newtown Railway received its authorising Act on 4 August 1853.
+The Llanidloes and Newtown Railway received its authorising act of Parliament, the Llanidloes and Newtown Railways Act 1853 (16 & 17 Vict. c. cxliii), on 4 August 1853.
 Commercial prospects seemed excellent; Whalley was elected chairman.
 The authorisation led to a period of elation within the company, and immediately a long extension line to Shrewsbury was suggested.
 However, the new company quickly found great difficulty in raising subscriptions to build its own line.
 It was not until September 1855 that the first construction contract was awarded; that went to David Davies of Llandinam.
 In time Davies became prominent in construction and mining in Wales.
 Soon Davies got the contract for the whole line; he took into partnership Thomas Savin of Llwyn-y-maen.

 The original plan was for a double-track line but this was amended to single-track, with bridges built for later doubling.

 Some progress was made with construction, but by the end of 1857 all available money had been expended and work stopped, and Davies and Savin were working elsewhere.
 Early in 1859, Davies and Savin offered to finish the line, in exchange for all unissued shares and debentures, on paper a 25 per cent rise on the original contract value, and to lease and work the line.
 The chairman was against acceptance, but a committee of shareholders considered that there was no realistic alternative, and voted in favour.
-The lease was incorporated into the 21 July 1859 Llanidloes and Newtown Railway (Canal Extension) Act.
+The lease was incorporated into the 21 July 1859 Llanidloes and Newtown Railway (Canal Extension) Act 1859 (22 & 23 Vict. c. xxx).
 (The proposed canal extension was to be a short tramway to the Shropshire Union Canal basin at Newtown, but it was never built.)

 The railway construction was resumed with the excavation of Scafell cutting.
 The company engineer was now Benjamin Piercy of Trefeglwys, as Rice Hopkins had died.